top of page

 It’s A Lot Of Work

 Will you have a business bank account?
 If yes, how will you determine which bank to work with?
 What is your marketing plan?
 If you're doing online work, will you have cyber insurance?
+Will you incorporate your business, and how will you file your taxes?

-Hidden Extra Costs
+The Hidden Extra Costs No One Talks About

 As a business owner, you get none of the perks of being an employee.
 You have to pay for your own health insurance, and you are responsible for all your business taxes.
 Yes you can deduct expenses, but it takes more work to create a system for tracking your business expenses.

 Another common cost, rarely talked about, comes from working with a poor accountant and paying too much in taxes.
+On the other hand a good accountant will typically cost more, but save you in the long run.

-And then the little costs...
-Will you use a biller?
-How about an attorney?
-Your EHR system?
-Office rent?
-You'll also probably want a CPA to help with your retirement plan.
-There’s also no paid time off, so every time you take a day off or vacation, you are giving up your money.
-It can be hard for therapists to see their money suddenly shut off like this.
+And remember as there are no benefits, there’s also no paid time off.
+So every time you take a day off or vacation, you're giving up money.
+Once you stop working, the business stops making money.
+It can be psychologically challenging for therapists to see their money suddenly shut off like this.

 You are your own boss.
 So who will hold you accountable for getting those notes in within 24 hours of sessions?
 What will your measure be for whether or not you are doing a good job?

 As business owner, there is no one telling you what to do, or how to do it.
 You make all the decisions yourself.
 For many, this is overwhelming.
 For others, they get lazy.
+When you are working alone, it becomes much easier to fall into bad habits.

-Dealing With Competition
+Dealing With Competition In an Uncertain Future

 There is now serious concern about venture capital funded companies such as BetterHelp and TalkSpace dominating the therapy market.
 We've never seen so much corporate money being pumped into psychotherapy before.
 This is concerning for both small group practices and private practices.